quicwg/qlog/draft-marx-qlog-main-schema.md

 The data field is a generic object.
 It contains the per-event metadata and its form and semantics are defined per specific sort of event.
-For example, data field value definitons for QUIC and HTTP/3, see [QLOG-QUIC-HTTP3].
+For example, data field value definitons for QUIC and HTTP/3 can be found in [QLOG-QUIC] and [QLOG-H3].

 One purely illustrative example for a QUIC "packet_sent" event is shown in
 {{data-example}}.